 - When students need to achieve a minimum grade in a course to satisfy a course prerequisite;

 - When students need to demonstrate a level of performance for an external credential or future graduate study.

 Both the original and the repeated course will appear on the student’s academic record.
 The repeated course will be designated “extra” (will not be included in GPA calculations or in the degree credit count) unless the student designates it as a Second Attempt for Credit (see below).
 If the student chooses the Second Attempt for Credit option, the first attempt will be designated “extra.”

 Students who wish to repeat a course under these circumstances should obtain appropriate advising in the Office of the Registrar prior to submitting their Course Enrolment Exception Form online.
 Eligible students may enrol provided there is space available and only after other degree students have had an opportunity to enrol.

 SAC requests are made by submitting their Second Attempt for Credit (SAC) form online through the Office of the Registrar.
-This option is not available for non-degree students.
+This option is not available for non-degree and second-degree students.

 Students at the University of Toronto Mississauga may select up to a total of 2.0 credits to be assessed on a Credit/No Credit basis.

 To achieve a status of CR (Credit), a student must achieve a final mark of at least 50%.
 Marks below that will be assessed as NCR (No Credit).
 Courses with a final status of CR will count as degree credits but will have no effect on the student's GPA.
 These courses may be used to meet Distribution Requirements, but cannot be used to satisfy program requirements.